OpenLineage/OpenLineage/website/docs/guides/airflow-quickstart.md

 ![](./docs/counts-graph-new-schema.png)

 The schema doesn't look familiar, but, to make sure, they click on the node and view the detail drawer.
-There, they find the run in which the schema changed using the version history:
+There, using the version history, they discover the change along with the run in which it occurred:

 ![](./docs/counts-detail.png)